Tenchi2xh/CRT/doc/thesis.md

 ## Ray tracing \label{sec:raytracing}

-A lot of elements were defined thus far --- but what *is* ray tracing?
+A lot of elements were defined thus far --- but just what *is* ray tracing?
+First, a bit of history of computer graphics.

 Traditionally, 3D computer graphics are rendered using a technique called **rasterisation**.
 Compared to ray tracing, rasterisation is extremely fast and is more suited for real-time applications, and takes advantage of years of hardware development dedicated to accelerating it.